allmaps/allmaps/packages/transform/README.md

 The [@allmaps/cli](../../apps/cli/) package creates and interface for four specific use cases:

-*   Transforming positions to positions.
+*   Transforming points to points.
 *   Transforming **SVG** geometries from the resource coordinates space of a IIIF resource to **GeoJSON** objects in the geo coordinate space of an interactive map.
 *   Transforming **GeoJSON** objects from the geo coordinate space of an interactive map to **SVG** objects in the resource coordinates space of a IIIF resource, **given (the GCPs and transformation type from) a Georeference Annotation**
 *   Vice versa: transforming **SVG** objects from the resource coordinates to **GeoJSON** objects in the geo coordinate space.